Selkirk History, Family Crest & Coats of Arms

 The surname Selkirk was first found in Selkirkshire (Scottish Gaelic: Siorrachd Shalcraig), where they held a family seat from early times and their first records appeared on the census rolls taken by the ancient Kings of Scotland to determine the rate of taxation of their subjects.

-Important Dates for the Selkirk family
+Early History of the Selkirk family

 This web page shows only a small excerpt of our Selkirk research.
 Another 153 words (11 lines of text) covering the years 1291, 1350, 1368, 1676, 1721, 1704 and 1709 are included under the topic Early Selkirk History in all our PDF Extended History products and printed products wherever possible.